 Creating micro climates conducive for a healthy and congenial life is key to creating a vibrant eco habitat.
 The concept of Thermal Comfort is key to understand the micro climate and temperature within and around a locality.
-Hence, Thermal comfort is used as an important metric which helps in designing the eco-habitats.
+Hence, Thermal comfort is used as an important metric which helps in designing the best living spaces and properties.
 It informs the overall master plan and various components that form part of the final built environment in the Eco-habitat, including placement of dwelling units, avenue plantation, community farming spaces, forest areas etc.

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) is an Apex body in the Unites States of America which formulates guidelines on Thermal Comfort.
 The ASHRAE Standard 55 defines thermal comfort as “that condition of mind that expresses satisfaction with the thermal environment”.
 In India, the Indian Society of Heating, Refrigerating and Air Conditioning Engineers (ISHRAE) is the Apex body which formulates relevant guidelines which are in line with the ASHRAE guidelines.

 Thermal comfort is influenced by six factors which can be grouped into two broad categories:

 1.Personal Factors: Includes clothing, metabolic rate etc.